fergiemcdowall/norch/README.md

 Forage is new software and as such should be regarded as a work in progress.
 Administrators should be aware of the
 following:

- * **The GUI (scrolling)** the default GUI is very much a temporary measure.
-The instant search function is flaky and currently there is no support for scrolling

- * **Out of memory error under heavy indexing** Currently heavy indexing may produce and out of memory error, even with the test data that is included with Forage.
+ * **Out of memory error under heavy indexing** Currently **very** heavy indexing **may** produce and out of memory error, even with the test data that is included with Forage.
 One solution is to run Forage with the `--max-old-space-size=<the size of your RAM>` option.
 See this issue for further details https://github.com/rvagg/node-levelup/issues/171 .
 If you are running some flavour of unix, try switching out `level` with `level-hyper`.
 Another solution is to restart forage between batches to free up RAM- this can be automated with `forever.js`

- * **Installation on Windows** Native installation on Windows should be regarded as non-trivial.
-If you have the "right" python and C libs installed then it will work without any problems.
-The test framework `buster.js` will always throw a nasty error on installation, which does not affect operation.
-See the section "Tested and Supported Platforms" in the [levelDOWN docs](https://github.com/rvagg/node-leveldown).
-Windows users who cannot/will not change their C/Python setup can optionally check out the [virtual-forage](https://github.com/fergiemcdowall/virtual-forage) package, which will fire up forage in a virtual machine

-Indexing and GUI is the current focus of development
+ * **Installation on Windows** Forages underlying libraries float in and out of workingness on Windows.
+Although you _can_ get Forage to work natively on Windows, its not really recommended.
+Thankfully, Forage can easily be virtualised with Vagrant- check out [virtual-forage](https://github.com/fergiemcdowall/virtual-forage).

 #License